 |£34381 pa||Reed||Updated April 2022|

 |£28362 pa||Total Jobs||Updated March 2017 and based on sample of 154 jobs|

 According to our two sources, electricians earn roughly the same as plumbers.

-The data from Total Jobs is based on 340 job vacancies on their website, so seems accurate:
+The data from Total Jobs is based on 340 job vacancies on their website, so seemed accurate when we last checked:

 |£29000 pa||Total Jobs||Based on sample of 340 jobs|

 The difference between the two wages cited below is stark.